fsharp/fslang-design/FSharp-6.0/FS-1098-inline-if-lambda.md

 # Detailed design

-We add `InlineIfLambdaAtttribute` to use on parameters of inlined functions and methods, indicating to the compiler that, if a lambda is supplied as a parameter, it should be inlined.
+We add `InlineIfLambdaAttribute` to use on parameters of inlined functions and methods, indicating to the compiler that, if a lambda is supplied as a parameter, it should be inlined.

 The attribute is indicative only and may be ignored by the F# compiler.